mcran127/startup/README.md

 *Images are still primarily placeholders
 *HTMl was adjusted in order to properly create head section *Naviagtion is limited to the buttons so there's no naviagation section

+## React Deliverable

+For this deliverable, I transfered my previous html files into a javascript/jsx format to make it all one page and simulat more of how the website acts
+*Bundled and transpiled code
+*login uses authstate to enter although no logout, perhaps to be added later *Main displays the same but have been prepared to update when things are added *Builder changed the most, having the search bar prepared to add stuff to the team, currently selected pokemon has picture and stats shown, and stats are represented by a progress bar element
+*Still able to move between components through buttons and now a sidebar.
+*Hooks allow various states like currPokemon to be updated